#about

 About the Guide

 June is Lesbian, Gay, Bisexual, Trans, Queer (or Questioning) Pride Month.
 This month offers an opportunity to explore the stories and perspectives of those who identify as members of the LGBTQ community.
-Princeton Public Library aims to include such topics in programming and content throughout the year, and this month serves as a chance to focus our efforts.
+The library aims to include such topics in programming and content throughout the year, and this month serves as a chance to focus our efforts.

 What we now know as LGBTQ Pride Month began as a grassroots effort to commemorate the June 1969 Stonewall Uprising, when LGBTQ patrons of a New York City gay bar and their supporters fought back against police officers raiding the establishment.
 In the years after Stonewall, many celebrated what they called Gay Pride Day on the last Sunday in June.
 Celebrations varied from place to place and went on to include monthlong activities and events across June.
 In the mid-1990s, education organizations joined forces to formalize June as LGBT History Month.
 President Bill Clinton was the first U.S. president to issue a proclamation acknowledging Pride Month, with Presidents Barack Obama and Joe Biden following suit.